effycoco/forum/README.md

 # forum2

-A project from vueschool master class
+A project from vueschool (not finished yet)

 ## Project setup